-Limitation Description Enable password aging When selected, all users are required to change their passwords periodically based on the number of days specified in Password Aging Interval field.
-This field is enabled and required when the Enable Password Aging checkbox is selected.
-Enter the number of days after which a password change is required.
+Limitation Description Enter the number of days after which a password change is required.
 The default is 60 days.
-Log off idle users, After (1-365 minutes) Select the "Log off idle users" checkbox to automatically disconnect users after the amount of time you specify in the "After (1-365 minutes)" field.
-If there is no activity from the keyboard or mouse, all sessions and all resources are logged off.
+Log out idle users, After (1-365 minutes) Select the "Log off idle users" checkbox to automatically disconnect users after the amount of time you specify in the "After (1-365 minutes)" field.
+If there is no activity from the keyboard or mouse, all sessions and all resources are logged out.
 If a virtual media session is in progress, however, the session does not timeout.
-The After field is used to set the amount of time (in minutes) after which an idle user will be logged off.
+The After field is used to set the amount of time (in minutes) after which an idle user will be logged out.
 This field is enabled when the Log Out Idle Users option is selected.
 Up to 365 minutes can be entered as the field value